Zumo Chassis Kit (No Motors)

 Pictures

-Pololu Zumo chassis kit, assembled top view (shown with motors).
+Pololu Zumo chassis kit, assembled top view (shown with motors, which are available separately).

-Pololu Zumo chassis kit, assembled bottom view (shown with motors).
+Pololu Zumo chassis kit, assembled bottom view (shown with motors, which are available separately).

 Pololu Zumo chassis kit components.